juannytto/namida/README.md

 # Installation

-- Download latest version from [releases](https://github.com/namidaco/namida/releases) page
+- Download latest version from the releases page
 - Available variants are arm & arm64

 ### Permission Note: